2021 election call for applications for two Director-at-Large positions:

 - Submit your resumé to Sarah Scott, Director of Governance and Strategic Planning, at [email protected].

 - Ask two individuals who know you well and who are CFPC members to act as your references.
-The most useful submission is a personal letter that relates to the questions in the Board Director application.
-Please ask for the letters be to be submitted to Sarah Scott, Director of Governance and Strategic Planning, at [email protected] before the May 15th deadline.
+The most useful submissions they can provide are personal letters that relate to the questions in the Board Director application.
+Please ask for the letters to be submitted directly to Sarah Scott, Director of Governance and Strategic Planning, at [email protected] by the April 30th deadline.

-The Nominating Committee will make a recommendation to the Board.
+The Nominating Committee will make recommendations to the Board.
 The Board will confirm the nominees.

-Applicants will be informed by August 1st of whether they are being nominated for member consideration in the 2020 election.
+Applicants will be informed by July 15th as to whether they are being nominated for member consideration in the 2021 election.

 It’s important to note this rigorous process is meant to assist the Nominating Committee in getting to know those who are interested in Board positions and enable the committee to develop the best list of nominees possible.